Health Effects of Hazardous Substances W507

 Who is it for?

-This course is suitable for technicians and technologists who carry out measurements and testing in workplaces.
+This examination is suitable for technicians and technologists who carry out measurements and testing in workplaces.

 Learning objectives

-On completing this course, you will be able to:
+On completing the examination, you will be able to:

 Assessment